General Policy Statement

 If you provide us with information via a form on our website, it is stored securely in our databases and only accessed by staff authorised by CatholicCare.
-CatholicCare uses a range of hardware and software security measures to protect your information and ensure that only authorised staff are granted access.
+CatholicCare uses a range of hardware and software security measures to protect your information and ensure that only authorised personnel are granted access.

 10. Visiting our website

 CatholicCare also uses social media buttons and/or plugins on its websites that allow you to connect with your social network in various ways.
 For these to work, social media websites including Facebook and Twitter, will set cookies through our website which may be used to enhance your profile on their website or contribute to the data they hold for various purposes outlined in their respective privacy policies.
 CatholicCare encourages you to read the privacy policies of these websites.

 CatholicCare websites may contain links to other sites of interest.
 CatholicCare does not control, and is not responsible for, the content or privacy practices of those websites.
 Please check the privacy policies of third party website operators before you provide your personal information to them.
 CatholicCare will not be liable for any actions of third parties, including third party website operators.

 11. Our website security

 Forwarding credit or debit card numbers or other sensitive information via email or facsimile is not safe.
 We recommend that you do not send information to us in either format.